irods/irods_docs/docs/system_overview/troubleshooting.md

  | LOG_SYS_WARNING |  2           |
  | LOG_SYS_FATAL   |  1           |

-- `spLogSql=1` - This will send to the rodsLog the bind variables, the SQL query, and the return values going to and coming from the database.
-This needs to be set on the iCAT server.
-Setting this on a resource server will have no effect.
+- `spLogSql=1` - This will send the bind variables, the SQL query, and the return values going to and coming from the database to the log file.
+This needs to be set on the catalog service provider server.
+Setting this on a catalog service consumer will have no effect.

 Additionally, client side environment variables will affect all new connections without a server restart: